 During a “chasing/fetch” game, the actions or physical reactions of our companions are made up, among others, of:

-- Seeing the object being thrown
+- Seeing the object being thrown,

 - Going in the direction of the thrown object,

-- Reaching the destination,
+- Reaching the object,

-- Returning the object to the thrower,
+- Returning with the object,

 - Stopping and starting all over again.